 Coinsurance is the percentage of our allowance that you must pay for your care.
+For certain services, coinsurance does not begin until you have met your calendar year deductible.

-Example: In our Standard Option Plan, you pay 50 percent of our allowance for durable medical equipment.
+Example: In our Standard Option Plan, you pay 50 percent of our allowance for durable medical equipment, after the annual deductible has been satisfied.